Moncton Public Library: History

 The Moncton Public Library was founded in 1913.
 It was made possible thanks to the efforts of the Fort Cumberland Chapter of the IODE which started working on the project as early as 1911.
 The library was originally opened in the old City Hall and was destroyed by fire on February 25, 1914.
-Afterwards, it was moved to the Higgins Block, which is located on the corner of Main Street and Botsford Street.
+Afterwards, it was moved to the Higgins Block, which is on the corner of Main Street and Botsford Street.
 On February 27, 1927, the library was moved to Archibald House, which burned down on March 2, 1948.

-After the fire, the Moncton Public Library was moved to Kirby House, located at 51 Highfield Street, where it was officially reopened on January 20, 1949.
+After the fire, the Moncton Public Library was moved to Kirby House, at 51 Highfield Street, where it was officially reopened on January 20, 1949.
 This building was demolished in October 1961 in order to build a new one for the library on the same land; it was inaugurated on September 22, 1962.
-The Moncton Public Library is currently located in the Blue Cross Centre where it has been since 1989.
+The Moncton Public Library is currently in the Blue Cross Centre where it has been since 1989.
 The library's previous location on Highfield Street was renovated to accommodate office space in 1991.

 On July 13, 2012, a statue of former Moncton resident Northrop Frye was unveiled in front of the library.
 It was created by artists Darren Byers and Fred Harrison.